María Teresa Tula: Mexico

 Tula left for Mexico with her four children in 1982 where she continued her activism in Mexico City.
 Tula's resolution was strengthened in 1984 when her organisation was given the Robert F. Kennedy Center for Justice and Human Rights Award.
 This award is given to those who show courage and have made a significant contribution to human rights in their country.
 Up to 1985 she toured Canada and Europe talking to feminists and others about the cause.
 She visited at least eight countries and during this journey she realised how the ideas of feminism could be used in her country.

 Return to El Salvador

 Tula was tortured and raped after she returned to her home country in 1986.
+During the time she was captured by armed men, Tula was 7 months pregnant with no access to any nutrition or hydration.
+Her body is still scared to this day.
 She had returned to work for COMADRES and she was released after four months due to international pressure which highlighted her mistreatment.
+Her initial move back to El Salvador had been with hope to be safer after all the international attention and support Co-Madres was receiving, however, her own government once again gave false hope for improvement.